-Take each of the e following PSY courses (49 credit hours):
+Take each of the following PSY courses (44 credit hours):

 HSV 202 Human Diversity 3

 PSY 201 Introduction to Psychology 3

 PSY 202 Biological Bases of Behavior 3

-PSY 205 Psychological Statistics 3
+PSY 205 Psychological Statistics

+College 96

 or MAT 105 Elementary Statistical Methods 3

 PSY 206 Orientation to Psychology 2

 PSY 207 Research Methods in Psychology 3

+PSY 214 SPSS and Statistical Analysis 1

 PSY 250 Life Span Development 3

+PSY 313 Abnormal Psychology 3

-PSY 325 Cognitive Psychology 4
+PSY 328 Learning and Cognition 4

 PSY 404 Personality Psychology 3

 PSY 408 Social Psychology 3

 PSY 411 History and Theories of Psychology 3

-PSY 425 Senior Seminar in Psychology 3
+PSY 425 Senior Seminar in Psychology 1

-Take two of the following PSY courses (six or seven credit hours):

-PSY 260 Tests and Measures 3

-PSY 313 Abnormal Psychology 3

-PSY 320 Conditioning and Learning 4

-PSY 326 Emotion and Memory 3

-PSY 329 Lab - Basic Process 3

-Take one of the following PSY courses (three credit hours):
+Take one of the f ollowing PSY courses (three credit hours):

-PSY 229 Lab - Developmental 3

 PSY 251 Child Development 3

 PSY 252 Adolescent Development 3

 PSY 253 Adulthood and Aging 3

-Take one of the following PSY courses (three credit hours):
+ollowing PSY courses (three credit hours):

+PSY 260 Tests and Measures 3

+PSY 350 International Psychology 3

 PSY 405 Psychology of Gender 3

 PSY 406 Psychology of Prejudice 3

-PSY 423 Psychology Research Literature 1

-and PSY 424 Applied Psychological Research 2

-PSY 429 Lab, Social 3

-PSY 450 Special Topics in Psychology 3

-Psych ology Minor
+Davahalaan Minan

+Psychology Minor are from the list heleve

-- ours from the list below:
+- urs from the list below: 2

 HSV 202 Human Diversity 3

-PSY 201 Introduction to Psychology 3
+PSY 201 Introduction to Psychology 3 3

-PSY 202 Biological Bases of Behavior 3
+PSY 202 PSY 205 Biological Bases of Behavior Psychological Statistics 3

-PSY 205 Psychological Statistics 3

 or MAT 105 Elementary Statistical Methods 3

 PSY 206 Orientation to Psychology 2

 PSY 207 Research Methods in Psychology 3

 PSY 250 Life Span Development 3

 PSY251 Child Development 3

 PSY 252 Adolescent Development 3

 PSY 253 Adulthood and Aging 3

 PSY 260 Tests and Measures 3

 PSY 313 Abnormal Psychology 3

 PSY 320 Conditioning and Learning 4

 PSY 325 Cognitive Psychology 4

 PSY 326 Emotion and Memory 3

 PSY 404 Personality Psychology 3

 PSY 405 Psychology of Gender 3

 PSY 406 Psychology of Prejudice 3

 PSY 408 Social Psychology 3

 PSY 411 History and Theories of Psychology 3

 PSY 423 Psychology Research Literature 1

 and PSY 424 Applied Psychological Research 2

-PSY 425 Senior Seminar in Psychology 3

-Biopsychology Major · BS-Program requirements 68 hours
+Biopsychology Major · BS-Program requirements 60 hours

 Recent advances in the understanding of brain function and how it relates to behavior have led to the emergence, development and rapid expansion of a new interdisciplinary scientific field of Biopsychology.
 This area of study explores the relationship between physiological and psychological systems.
 A major objective for this discipline is to provide a deeper understanding of how the physiology of the body functions in behavior, and also how defects in such function affect behavior.
 Recent advances in neuroscience and psychology have led to materialistic and scientific explanations of the mind, which in turn, influence fields of ethics, anthropology, theology, and philosophy.
-For example, a 2009 Wall Street Journal op-ed article by William McGurn expressed concern about a scientific view of human nature for its ability to account for love, morality, and human dignity.
+For example, a 2009 Wall Street

+Journal op-ed article by William McGurn expressed concern about a scientific view of human nature for its ability to account for love, morality, and human dignity.
 He points out that those who claim the mind can be reduced to electrochemical processes rarely live out the implications of that view.
 As Christians we should join in on this type of conversation and bring the metaphysical reality of God to bear on these types of issues.
 Although we must avoid the exclusivity of the current pervasive reductionistic philosophy in the study of biology and behavior, it is nevertheless clear that some behaviors and cognitive functions can be localized to specific physiological systems.